openshift/runbooks/alerts/advanced-cluster-management-operator/ACMMetricsCollectorFederationError.md

 ## Meaning

-This alert fires when the ACM Metrics Collector, which runs on the Hub cluster, receives a high rate of non-2xx (e.g., 401 Unauthorized, 403 Forbidden, 5xx Server Error) responses while trying to federate (scrape) metrics from the Hub cluster's internal Prometheus (`prometheus-k8s` in the `openshift-monitoring` namespace).
+This alert fires when the ACM Metrics Collector, receives a high rate of non-2xx (e.g., 401 Unauthorized, 403 Forbidden, 5xx Server Error) responses while trying to federate (scrape) metrics from the cluster's internal Prometheus (`prometheus-k8s` in the `openshift-monitoring` namespace).

-The alert expression `(sum by (status_code, type) (rate(acm_metrics_collector_federate_requests_total{status_code!~"2.*"}[10m]))) > 10` indicates that the rate of failed requests has exceeded 10 per second for 10 minutes (600s).
+The alert expression `(sum(rate(acm_metrics_collector_federate_requests_total{status_code!~"2.*"}[10m]))) / (sum(rate(acm_metrics_collector_federate_requests_total[10m]))) > 0.2` indicates that the rate of failed requests has exceeded 20% for the past 10 minutes (600s).

 ## Impact

-When this alert is firing, metrics from the Hub cluster itself are not being collected by ACM Observability.
-This will cause the Hub cluster to appear "dark" or "offline" in Grafana dashboards, as its own performance and health data will be missing.
-This can also negatively affect SLO/SLI calculations that rely on Hub cluster metrics.
+When this alert is firing, metrics from the cluster itself cannot be collected by the metric collector and sent to the observability stack on the Hub.
+This will cause metrics from the cluster where this alert is firing to be missing in the ACM Observability stack, causing the cluster not to be visible in Grafana dashboards.

 ## Diagnosis